 - 1. Be licensed as an LPN in the state of Georgia. - 2.
-Meet the basic requirements for admission to Georgia Highlands College. - 3.
-Obtain a score of at least 830 Re-centered on the Scholastic Aptitude Test (SAT) for SAT tests taken before March 2005 OR a total of 830 on the Critical Reading and Math sections of the SAT test taken after March 2005. - 4.
+Meet the basic requirements for admission to Floyd College. - 3.
+Obtain a score of at least 830 Re-centered on the Scholastic Aptitude Test (SAT). - 4.
 Meet all criteria for admission into the nursing program.